1. Headline

 “There are a lot of people that depend on me,” Trapp told NBC affiliate WEYI in Saginaw of his thoughts while water-stranded.
 “I persevered and just kept going and kept going, and there are a lot of things I want to do yet.
 I’m not ready to give up yet.”

 Crews tend to Michael Trapp after his rescue.
-The pilot survived nearly 18 hours in the water after his plane went down in Lake Huron.
+Sheriff’s officials said the pilot spent more than 17 hours in the water after his plane went down in Lake Huron.

 Trapp told Lauer he gathered his thoughts, realizing, “You’ve got to get things together.”
 He began swimming, working his way toward shore.
 He made it 15 miles, just a mile from shore, before the waves began pushing him back out into the vastness of a Great Lake.